AppleHair/HankPsychPort/README.md

 So until I make the full version, I encourage other people in the community to try to make a patch that adds fucked mode to this demo.

-I think I should also point out that accelerant in this port is recharted (I don't like the original chart that much), but if there will be demand for it, I'll recreate the original chart and upload it as a separate download.
 I'm also planning to release an update to this demo that fixes some small lag problems at some point.

 ## The Process